 While it is difficult to disentangle the mixture of factors and forces that determine the success or failure of an individual's decision to resettle in an urban area, this evidence suggests that migration may play a decisive role in lifting some people out of income poverty, despite the other vulnerabilities that may arise.
-This is corroborated by other international studies (Kundu & Sarangi, 2007; Su et al, 2015).
+This is corroborated by other international studies (Kundu and Sarangi 2007; Su et al. 2015).
 Within the context of South Africa's stark uneven spatial development, an inclusive growth strategy should take the role of urbanisation in narrowing inequality seriously.
-This is because growth is most readily achieved in cities, and most growth continues to take place in cities.
-A policy of inclusive urbanisation would mean doing more to strengthen the capacity of cities to accommodate the inflow of rural migrants by creating more liveable environments.
+Growth is most readily achieved in cities and most growth continues to take place in cities.
+Moreover, rural dwellers who move to cities are in a better position to take advantage of that growth.
+A policy of inclusive urbanisation would mean doing more to strengthen the capacity of cities to accommodate the inflow of rural migrants, by creating more affordable and liveable environments.
+It would also involve supporting the forms of training and work experience that allow rural migrants to compete for the opportunities available.

 This would not only promote economic efficiency and growth (through the concentration of people and production), but also uphold basic human rights by supporting people's freedom of movement to access economic opportunities and services within cities.
 National government remains ambivalent about urbanisation, despite policies such as the Integrated Urban Development Framework.
 Politicians, officials and urban elites are wary of the pressures induced by in-migration and see informality as a deterrent to attracting corporate investment and tourism.
 Municipal by-laws, land-use zoning systems and public infrastructure can all be used as instruments of inclusion or exclusion for outsiders.
-Where city authorities fail to provide serviced land for incoming populations, the result is intensely overcrowded informal settlements and backyard shacks.
-An inclusive economy requires energetic efforts not simply to accommodate rural migrants physically, but also to integrate and assimilate them into the existing social, economic and political fabric of the city.
+Where city authorities fail to provide serviced land for incoming populations, the result is overcrowded informal settlements and backyard shacks.
+An inclusive economy requires energetic efforts to accommodate rural migrants physically, and also to integrate and assimilate them into the existing social, economic and political fabric of the city.

-Inclusive development in the metros
+5 Inclusive development in the metros

-"Urban spaces and the flows between these spaces can be exclusive, where economic activities are preserved for the few and the poor are trapped at the periphery, or inclusive, where people are able to access economic opportunities across the city."
+Urban spaces and the flows between these spaces can be exclusive, where economic activities are preserved for the few and the poor are trapped at the periphery, or inclusive, where people are able to access economic opportunities across the city.
+SACN (2016)